emlearn/emlearn-micropython/README.md

 ## Usage

-NOTE: Make sure to install the module first.
+NOTE: Make sure to install the module first (see above)

 Train a model with scikit-learn
 ```